Third Great Awakening: New religions

-In 1879 Mary Baker Eddy invented Christian Science, which gained a national following.
+In 1879 Mary Baker Eddy founded the Church of Christ, Scientist, which gained a national following.
 The Society for Ethical Culture was established in New York in 1876 by Felix Adler and attracted a Reform Jewish clientele.
 Charles Taze Russell founded the Bible Student movement.
 In July 1879, Russell began publishing a monthly religious journal, Zion's Watch Tower and Herald of Christ's Presence.
 He and his group of fellow students first identified themselves as The People's Pulpit Association, then in 1910 as The International Bible Students Association.
 In 1931, after schisms within the Bible Students and gaining control of the legal entity Watchtower Bible and Tract Society, Joseph Franklin Rutherford along with former members of the Bible Student movement would go on to adopt the name Jehovah's Witnesses.
 The New Thought movement, which began in the 1830s, expanded as Unity and Church of Divine Science were founded.